Home About History Roadmap FAQ Lite Status Download Contact Developer

 Who is it for?

 StormSync is built for weather enthusiasts, storm spotters, hobbyist meteorologists, and anyone who wants NWS alerts with real speed and detail.
-It's free, requires no subscription, and is open to anyone who can get NWWS-OI credentials from NWS.
+It's free, requires no subscription, and with Central Feed, requires no credentials either — just download and go.